damianboguszpl/RecipeBook_Backend_DotNet/README.md

 #1) Application is in development.
 It's set of functionalities will be expanded.

-#2) Frontend app is planed to be based on Angular framework.
+#2) Frontend app is planned to be based on Angular framework.